kkgthb/web-site-dotnet-02-azure-app-config/README.md

 1. Change the value of "`pizza-flavor-non-secret-pull-update`" to "`green pepper 2`".
 Wait 15 seconds, reload the webpage twice, and validate that it still says "`green pepper`".
 1. Change the value of "`pizza-flavor-non-secret-static`" to "`pineapple 2`".
 Wait 15 seconds, reload the webpage twice, and validate that it still says "`pineapple`".
+1. Create a new version of "`indirectlyAccessedSecretFlavorPullUpdate`" with a value of "`sausage 2`".
+Wait 15 seconds, reload the webpage twice, and validate that it still says "`sausage`".
+1. Create a new version of "`indirectlyAccessedSecretFlavorStatic`" with a value of "`anchovy 2`".
+Wait 15 seconds, reload the webpage twice, and validate that it still says "`anchovy`".
+1. Create a new version of "`indirectlyAccessedSecretFlavorSentinellessPull`" with a value of "`pepperoni 2`".
+Wait 15 seconds, reload the webpage twice, and validate that it now says "`pepperoni 2`".
+      * You should also see server logs after the first reload of this step, and before the second, reading something like this:
+            ```
+            info: Microsoft.Extensions.Configuration.AzureAppConfiguration.Refresh[0]
+                  Setting updated from Key Vault.
+Key:'pizza-flavor-indirect-secret-sentinelless-pull'
+            ```
 1. Change the value of "`sentinel-for-pull-update`" to "`attempt 2`".
-Wait 15 seconds, reload the webpage twice, and validate that it now says "`green pepper 2`" but still just "`pineapple`."
+Wait 15 seconds, reload the webpage twice, and validate that it now says "`green pepper 2`" and "`sausage 2`" but still just "`pineapple`" and "`anchovy`".
       * You should also see server logs after the first post-sentinel-edit reload, and before the second, reading something like this:
             ```
             info: Microsoft.Extensions.Configuration.AzureAppConfiguration.Refresh[0]